Residential income segregation: A behavioral model of the housing market: Mathematical analysis

-Third, we assume circular symmetry and that the attractiveness decreases with the distance $r$ from the center $O$ (monocentric city).
+Third, we neglect the social component of the attractiveness, making the attractiveness time independent: $A(X,t) \rightarrow A(X)$.
+This is exact in the case of one income category, because all agents have the same income and so $\overline{Y}(X,t)=\overline{Y}(t)$ and $A(X,t)=A^0(X)$ (see Eq. \ref{eq:totalattractiveness}).\footnote{We will also show that ignoring the social component is safe in the case of two income categories too, at least within our mathematical analysis (see Section \ref{sec:M4}).} We further assume that the intrinsic component of the attractiveness has circular symmetry and decreases with the distance $r$ from the center $O$ (monocentric city), up to a radius $R_{max}$ that represents the borders of the city.
 Therefore, we can write the attractiveness as $A(r)$, with $A'(r)<0$.
 A possible specification of $A(r)$ is

 where $R$ is a steepness parameter that quantifies how much the attractiveness is concentrated in the center.\footnote{Here $R$ plays the same role as the intensity of choice in discrete choice models.
-This is another reason why we choose the polynomial form in Eq. \eqref{eq:choiceprob}.} If $R$ is very small, only the center is very attractive and the peripheries are not attractive; if $R$ is large, the attractiveness is spread evenly across the city. $R_{max}$ represents the border of the city, and is chosen so that the areas of the discrete-space square lattice $\Omega$ and its continuous-space circular approximation considered in Eq. \eqref{eq:intrattr} are the same, that is $\pi R_{max}^2 = L^2$.
+This is another reason why we choose the polynomial form in Eq. \eqref{eq:choiceprob} instead of the more common logit form.} If $R$ is very small, only the center is very attractive and the peripheries are not attractive; if $R$ is large, the attractiveness is spread evenly across the city. $R_{max}$ is chosen so that the areas of the discrete-space square lattice $\Omega$ and its continuous-space circular approximation considered in Eq. \eqref{eq:intrattr} are the same, that is $\pi R_{max}^2 = L^2$.
 In order to emphasize that the results that follow do not depend on the specific form of the attractiveness in Eq. \eqref{eq:intrattr}, we write in general $A(r)$, except when performing specific calculations.

 Finally, we focus on the steady state of the model.
 As already mentioned, our ABM determines the economic outcomes in the long run, if the current state of the city was to persist.
+It then makes sense to consider time averages in the numerical simulations, and we will show that these closely match the analytical steady states.